Tag Archives: Dumplings

 Finding one-of-a-kind siopao in Tim Ho Wan

-It’s already past mid-afternoon when we, armed with maps from the HK airport, alighted at the MTR station in the Mongkok district.
-Nina (of Just Wandering) whetted our collective appetites with a tale of a much-written about hole-in-the-wall place that serve this really different kind of siopao.
-Since we we were in the vicinity for a look-see of Mongkok’s electronic shops later in the afternoon, we thought why not find the place and taste for ourselves?
-Turns out the place wasn’t really hard to find as we ran into a motley group of hungry diners, both local and foreign, hogging the sidewalk along Kwong Wa Street.
+Tim Ho Wan Baked BBQ Pork Buns It’s already past mid-afternoon when we, armed with maps from the HK airport, alighted at the MTR station in the Mongkok district.
+Nina (of Just Wandering) whetted our collective appetites with a tale of the much-written about hole-in-the-wall place that serve these really different kind of siopao.
+Since we we were in the vicinity for a look-see into Mongkok’s electronic shops later in the afternoon, we thought “why not find the place and taste for ourselves?”
+The place wasn’t hard to find as we ran into a motley group of hungry diners, both local and foreign, hogging the sidewalk along Kwong Wa Street.
 We were given a number and told to wait an hour.

 Disney-flavored lunch at Crystal Lotus